lcdb/lcdb-wrapper-tests/README.md

 # Test utilities we'll be using.
 from utils import run, dpath, symlink_in_tempdir

 #   `run` does most of the work.
 It creates a tempdir, copys over input data,
 #   Snakefile, and wrapper, runs the Snakefile, and runs a user-provided test
 #   function against the output.
 #
 #   `dpath` figures out the path the wrapper
 #
 #   `symlink_in_tempdir` is a decorator function that makes it easy to use pytest
 #   fixtures that download example data and put it in a place expected by the test.

+# The test function should start with "test_".
+It will typically have at least
+# two fixtures as arguments: one that downloads test data (here, sample1_se_fq
+# which can be found in conftest.py), and `tmpdir`, which runs the test in
+a temp # dir managed by py.test (which helps with debugging).

-def test_wrapper(sample1_se_fq):
+def test_wrapper(sample1_se_fq, tmpdir):

     # Let's assume we're testing a wrapper that counts the number of fastq reads.